MeterSun/CPU-VGA-on-Basys3/README.md

 # CPU-VGA-on-Basys3
-a simple CPU write by VHDL which control a VGA,keyboard
+a simple CPU write by VHDL which control a VGA,keyboard on Xilinx Basys3.